Datalog and Constraint Satisfaction with Infinite Templates: Datalog for -categorical structures

 The following direct consequence of Theorem~\ref{thm:omegacatmain} yields other characterizations of bounded Datalog width.

 \begin{theorem} Let $\Gamma$ be a $\omega$-categorical structure with a finite relational signature $\tau$.
-Then the following statements are equivalent. \begin{enumerate} \item There is an $(l,k)$-Datalog program that solves CSP$(\Gamma)$. \item The canonical $(l,k)$-Datalog program solves CSP$(\Gamma)$. \item For all finite $\tau$-structures $A$, if Duplicator has a winning strategy for the existential $(l,k)$-pebble game on $A$ and $\Gamma$, then $A$ is in CSP$(\Gamma)$. \item For all finite $\tau$-structures $A$, if all sentences in $L^{l,k}$ that hold in $A$ also hold in $\Gamma$, then $A$ homomorphically maps to $\Gamma$. \item For all finite $\tau$-structures $A$, if every finite $\tau$-structure $S$ of tree-width $(l,k)$ that homomorphically maps to $A$ also homomorphically maps to $\Gamma$, then $A$ homomorphically maps to $\Gamma$. \item There is a set $\cal N$ of finite structures of tree-width $(l,k)$ such that every finite $\tau$-structure $A$ is homomorphic to $\Gamma$ if and only if no structure in $\cal N$ is homomorphic to $A$. \end{enumerate} \end{theorem}
+Then for all $l,k$ with $l \leq k$ the following statements are equivalent. \begin{enumerate} \item There is an $(l,k)$-Datalog program that solves $\Csp(\Gamma)$. \item The canonical $(l,k)$-Datalog program solves $\Csp(\Gamma)$. \item For all finite $\tau$-structures $A$, if Duplicator has a winning strategy for the existential $(l,k)$-pebble game on $A$ and $\Gamma$, then $A$ is in $\Csp(\Gamma)$. \item For all finite $\tau$-structures $A$, if all sentences in $L^{l,k}$ that hold in $A$ also hold in $\Gamma$, then $A$ homomorphically maps to $\Gamma$. \item For all finite $\tau$-structures $A$, if every finite $\tau$-structure $S$ of treewidth at most $(l,k)$ that homomorphically maps to $A$ also homomorphically maps to $\Gamma$, then $A$ homomorphically maps to $\Gamma$. \item There is a set $\cal N$ of finite structures of treewidth at most $(l,k)$ such that every finite $\tau$-structure $A$ is homomorphic to $\Gamma$ if and only if no structure in $\cal N$ is homomorphic to $A$. \end{enumerate} \end{theorem}

-\begin{proof} Suppose that an $(l,k)$-Datalog program $\Pi$ solves CSP$(\Gamma)$, and let $S$ be an instance of CSP$(\Gamma)$.
+\begin{proof} To prove the implication from 1 to 2, suppose that an $(l,k)$-Datalog program $\Pi$ solves $\Csp(\Gamma)$, and let $S$ be an instance of $\Csp(\Gamma)$.
 If the canonical $(l,k)$-Datalog program derives \false on $S$, then by Proposition~\ref{prop:sound} the structure $S$ is not homomorphic to $\Gamma$.
 Otherwise, since $\Pi$ is sound, the implication from 2 to 1 in Theorem~\ref{thm:omegacatmain} shows that the canonical $(l,k)$-Datalog program does not derive \false on $S$ as well.
-Hence, the canonical Datalog program solves CSP$(\Gamma)$, and this is the proof of the implication from 1 to 2.
-The implications from 2 to 3, 3 to 4, 4 to 5, and 5 to 1 are straightfoward consequences of Theorem~\ref{thm:omegacatmain}.
+Hence, the canonical Datalog program solves $\Csp(\Gamma)$.